swan-goose/docs/README.md

 # docs
-This is GitHub of the enterprise distributed system platform of ceb
+This is GitHub of ceb's enterprise distributed system platform